 How do pupils use technology?

 There is no denying that technology and computers will play a huge part in our pupils future education, employment and daily lives.
 Our priority is to ensure that pupils are equipped to use technology effectively and safely and become outstanding digital citizens.
 Our classrooms are well equipped every Key Stage 1 and 2 class has a 1:1 device program that has been in place in upper Key Stage 2 since 2015, was expanded into Lower Key Stage 2 in 2018 and into Key Stage 1 in 2019.
-We currently deploy iPads to every pupil in Years 3,4,5 and 6 and these are taken home at the end of the day so that learning can continue seamlessly at home.
+We currently deploy iPads to every pupil and these are taken home at the end of the day so that learning can continue seamlessly at home.

 Not only do pupils use technology to access the broader curriculum as consumers and creators but pupils also take part in a constantly evolving and exciting computing curriculum the aims of which are outlined below: